mobxjs/mobx/README.md

 ### model.property(value)

 Constructs a new `Property`, value can either be a string, number, boolean or function that takes no arguments and returns a value.
 In the body of the function, references to other properties will be tracked, and onChange, the function will be re-evaluated.
-The returned value is an IProperty function/object.
+The returned value is an `IProperty` function/object.

 ### model.batch(workerFunction)

 Batch postpones the updates of computed properties until the (synchronous) `workerFunction` has completed.
 This is useful if you want to apply a bunch of different updates throughout your model before needing the updated computed values, for example while refreshing a value from the database.

+### model.onReady(listener) / model.onceReady(listener)

+The listener is invoked each time the complete model has become stable.
+The listener is always invoked asynchronously, so that even without `batch` the listener is only invoked after a bunch of changes have been applied

+`onReady` returns a function with wich the listener can be unsubscribed from future events

 ### IProperty()